skypilot-org/skypilot/examples/airflow/README.md

 * We'll use the Airflow `KubernetesPodOperator` to run the `sky` CLI in an ephemeral pod.
 * Each task in the Airflow DAG will correspond to a SkyPilot operation, such as launching a cluster, getting logs, etc.
   * Each task will spawn a pod that runs the relevant `sky` command and then exits.
-* We will provision a persistent volume to store SkyPilot state and SSH keys.
+* **SkyPilot State:** We will provision a persistent volume to store SkyPilot state and SSH keys.
   * This is used to maintain state across `sky` invocations which may happen in different pods.
+* **Logging:** Since SkyPilot logs are written to container stdout, they will be captured as task logs by Airflow and displayed in the UI.

 ## Prerequisites